Recce trip-Wildlife trip report to the Canary Islands (Tenerife and Fuerteventura) March 30th – April 5th 2018

 Later we drive towards the impressive Teide.
 No wonder that this National Park gets 4 million visitors per year!!!
 It is an impressive volcanic landscape with different lava formations each few hundred meters.
 As we have the picnic, numerous Tenerife Lizards get closer and closer to us, hoping to be fed by tourists.
 We continue our journey towards the Parador to find there our first of many Berthelot’s pipits, and also the endemic subspecies of Common Buzzard B. b. insularum.
 From a viewpoint, we see another Macaronesia endemic, the Plain Swift.

 Finally, our last visit of the day is in the pools of Erjos.
 We don’t see many birds, probably because there are dogs swimming in the pools.
-We just add Common coots and Barbary partridge, but some interesting and nice flowers make worth the stop: Argyranthemum frutescens, Bituminaria bituminosa, Mercurialis annuus, Canary Samphire (Astydamia latifolia), Aeonium canariense and Euphorbia aphylla.
+We just add Common coots and Barbary partridge.
+However, there are some interesting and nice flowers which make worth the stop.
+Among them Argyranthemum frutescens, Bituminaria bituminosa, Mercurialis annuus, Canary Samphire (Astydamia latifolia), Aeonium canariense and Euphorbia aphylla.
 Regarding dragonflies, Blue emperor and Red-veined darter are seen.

-During our pre-breakfast walk around the orchard, we find a beautiful Stripeless tree frog resting in a pond, a Broad scarlet dragonfly, a Canary Speckled Wood and a Turtle dove perched on the top of the stem of an Agave americana.
+During our pre-breakfast walk around the orchard, we find a beautiful Stripeless tree frog resting in a pond.
+Besides, we see some insects: a Broad scarlet dragonfly and a Canary Speckled Wood.
+Our first birs is a Turtle dove perched on the top of the stem of an Agave americana.

 Our first stop of the day is for the endemic Blue chaffinch at Las Lajas.
 Soon, we get an approachable beautiful male.
 Then, we drive for 45 minutes to a well-known viewpoint for the endemic pigeons on the West coast.
 The downside of this place is the constant traffic along the TF-5 but it is a reliable place for Laurel Pigeon.
 After 15 minutes, we get a distant bird flying over the vegetation.